LivePersonInc/knowledge-center-archive/_new/august-whats-new.md

 Brands can configure their customer queuing logic to prioritize specified high value intents.
 For more information on Queue Prioritization, click [here](https://knowledge.liveperson.com/contact-center-management-messaging-operations-queue-management-queue-prioritization-overview.html)

 ## Dialog Templates
 LivePerson are continuing investment in to pre-built, fully functional dialog templates for common intents that help bot developers build high quality conversations.
-Examples include escalation/ frustration models, resolution/completion models, sentiment models (MCS), and improved statement of intent classifiers.
+Examples include escalation/frustration models, resolution/completion models, sentiment models (MCS), and improved statement of intent classifiers.

 ## Pre Built domains
 To get you quickly up and running with intents, LivePerson now provides a set of prebuilt domains that can easily be added to the Intent Builder environment.
 A “prebuilt domain” is a ready-made, pretrained domain that includes a set of well-defined intents.
 No prior conversations are needed to get started (unlike the starter pack).